adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleFind
-  - Pass in a record to handle reload
+  - To handle reloading a model
-  - Pass in fixture name and options ( including id if needed ) to handle making a record with those options and finding that record
+    - Pass in a record ( or a typeName and id )
+    - Use andFail to mock failure
+  - Not advised to use this method to make models themselves ( just use make for that )

-*Passing in a model instance*
+*Passing in a record / model instance*

 ```javascript
     var profile = FactoryGuy.make('profile')